 Now that you aren’t restrained by having to make compromises for your spouse, you can seek new opportunities.
 Maybe it’s time for a new job, new friendships, a new apartment.
 Anything that you may have not considered before but would like to do.
 Now, we aren’t talking about becoming reckless, but its time for taking care of you.

 Consider what you want to explore.
 Make a list.
 You can’t take advantage of new opportunities unless you know what you want to explore.
 Think about it day-to-day, week-to-week.
-Its ok to change the list, there is nothing stopping you.
+It's okay to change the list, there is nothing stopping you.

 Getting divorced is difficult enough, without becoming obsessed about what life will be like once the divorce is done.
 Take it one day at a time and keep your mind open.
 Don’t dwell on the past or become consumed with regret.
 Think about the present, and cherish this time, looking at the positives and with an eye toward a new future.
 You can get through this.